hayhay33/950/labs/lab-3.md

 Add code to the program you've been working with to read voltage values from each of the three axes.
 Then perform a two-point calibration for each axis individually, and update the code to print the new calibrated values in the same comma-delimited format as before.
 Save these calibration curves!
 Take a screenshot of the serial monitor printing out a string of data from all of the sensors in the same line, every half second (or whatever the time delay is set to within the code).

 <div class="primer-spec-callout info" markdown="1">
 To perform a calibration curve of the accelerometer, take note of the axes as labeled on the top of the sensor.
 Holding the sensor so that only one axis is experiencing acceleration due to gravity, record the output value as -1g (g being acceleration due to gravity).
-Then flip it over 180 degrees so that it is experience 1g, and record this value as your second point.
+Then flip it over 180 degrees so that it is experiencing 1g, and record this value as your second point.
 Apply these calibration curves to the code from before in csv format.
 </div>

 ### 7. Adding the MicroSD Card Adapter Module